 THE HISTORY OF GENDER STUDIES AT THE EUI

-Over the years, both the academic and the administrative bodies of the EUI, have debated policy issues that have gender and identity at their core.
+Over the years, both the academic and the administrative bodies of the EUI, have debated policy issues that have gender, sexuality and identity at their core.
 Firstly, there was a felt to need to consider gender balance at various levels of the institution and to look at gender mainstreaming as one of the principal concepts to reflect upon.
 Secondly, it was felt that the Institute should follow the example of most national universities in the Europe and create a formalised code on personal harassment.
 This led to the inclusion of special provisions in the Staff Regulation, as well to the adoption of the EUI Policy on Harassment Prevention and Education and the subsequent creation of the Harassment Committee in 2014.

 Since the spring of 2013, the EUI has seen a renewed wave of activity around issues of gender and sexuality, as researchers, post-docs and faculty have collaborated in organizing a host of initiatives: round tables, workshops and seminars on occupational segregation or on glass ceilings in academia, on struggles for wage parity and against discrimination based on sexuality or sexual orientation, on the impact that negative stereotyping around race, gender and sexuality has on the daily lives of those who bear the burden of these negative ideas and images.

 Finally, in the fall of 2014, Laura Downs (Department of History and Civilisation) and Ruth Rubio (Department of Law) established the Institute’s first cross-disciplinary seminar on ‘Gender and Sexuality Across the Disciplines’.
-The seminar is offered every year, in hopes of broadening the range of analytic tools with which our researchers are equipped, and of giving gender studies a more permanent institutional foothold at the EUI.
+The seminar is offered every year, in hopes of broadening the range of analytic tools with which our researchers are equipped, and of giving studies of gender and sexuality a more permanent institutional foothold at the EUI.
 But it is in the long list of PhD theses concerned with gender and sexuality that are defended each year at the EUI that we find the strongest testimony to the ongoing, and indeed growing interest of EUI researchers in a broad range of gender-related issues.